Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: JayzTwoCents

-• Upload frequency: Weekly to multiple times per week
+• Upload schedule: weekly to multiple times per week

-• Why follow: Jay is great at “here’s what to do when something goes wrong,” which is honestly half of PC building.
+• Why you should follow: Jay is great at “this is what to do when things go wrong,” which is basically half the experience of building a pc.

-• Best video to start with: A “common PC mistakes” or troubleshooting video
+• Video you should start with: A pc mistakes or troubleshooting video

-If you’re building your first PC, this channel is basically stress relief.
+If you’re building your very first pc, this is stress relief.

 Hardware Canucks